AbdulrahmanB27/SweetMoment/README.md

-# Sweet Moment Static Site
+# Sweet Moment Chocolates Static Site

-This is a static version of the Sweet Moment Chocolates website.
+This is a statically generated version of the Sweet Moment Chocolates website.

-## Deployment Instructions
+## Setup

-### GitHub Pages

-If deploying to GitHub Pages:

-1. Make sure you have the repository already created on GitHub
+1. Push these files to a new repository on GitHub
-2. Push this directory to the `gh-pages` branch of your repository
-3. Enable GitHub Pages in your repository settings
+2. Enable GitHub Pages in the repository settings
-4. Your site will be available at `https://yourusername.github.io/SweetMoment/`

-### Custom Domain

-If using a custom domain:

-1. Add a CNAME file with your domain name
-2. Configure your DNS settings to point to GitHub Pages
+3. Configure Pages to deploy from the main branch

+## Generated on

+2025-05-14T03:41:43.972Z